YeonV/ledfx-android/README.md

 ## Stack

 The build system uses [Buildozer](https://github.com/kivy/buildozer) and [python-for-android](https://github.com/kivy/python-for-android/) which are part of the [Kivy](https://github.com/kivy/kivy) ecosystem.
+A minor change to python-for-android was needed to solve numpy build errors so a [custom fork](https://github.com/broccoliboy/python-for-android/) is used for this compilation.

 Buildozer handles android build environment creation by automatically downloading required SDK, NDK, etc. First run will be slow because of this.